 How to become a solicitor

-Find out how the route to becoming a solicitor in England and Wales has changed, and how our law degrees have been designed to prepare you for your career.
+Find out more about the route to becoming a solicitor in England and Wales, and how our law degrees have been designed to prepare you for your career.

-Solicitors are lawyers who are qualified to give legal advice and are generally office-based rather than representing clients in court like barristers.
+Solicitors provide expert legal advice on a range of personal and business issues.
 They may work with private or commercial clients depending on the size of their firm.
-Although they usually specialise in one area of law, a solicitor's training is more broad than that of a legal executive.
+Although they usually specialise in one area of law, a solicitor's training is broad and will usually involve learning about many areas of legal practise.
 With changes being made to how you qualify as a solicitor, here's everything you need to know - including how a ßÏßÏÊÓƵ law degree can give you all the preparation you need.

 Qualifications required

-Changes are being made to how solicitors qualify.
-The introduction of the Solicitors' Qualifying Exam (SQE) in September 2021 means law conversion courses, like the Graduate Diploma in Law (GDL), and law degrees in general are no longer a requirement to qualify as a solicitor.
-From 2021 onwards, anyone aspiring to become a solicitor in England and Wales will need to take the SQE.
+The introduction of the Solicitors' Qualifying Exam (SQE) means that anyone aspiring to become a solicitor in England and Wales will need to take the SQE.
 You can learn more about the new requirements from the .

 Although no longer formally required, law degrees still offer one of the best routes into a career as a solicitor - including the development of practical skills like arguing and persuasion, and the opportunity for real-world legal experience.